jakobsche/equalizer/README.md

 First thoughts, how to create an audio equalizer with 8 channels.

-An important part of the project will be a Lazarus project to calculate the nominal data of the electrical devices to use.
+A Lazarus project to calculate the nominal data of the electrical devices to use will be an important part of the project.